thisislawatts/example-jobs/Tech or Software Commercial Contracts, In-house Legal.md

 <p><strong>Location: US Pacific Timezone</strong></p>
 <p>&nbsp;</p>
-<p><span style="font-weight: 400;">Snyk is looking for an experienced, entrepreneurial Attorney or Contracts Manager to join the growing Snyk Legal function and to support the US West Coast sales teams with commercially-driven legal advice, strong drafting skills and a tenacious, “can-do” work ethic.</span></p>
+<p><span style="font-weight: 400;">Snyk is looking for an experienced, Contracts Manager to join the growing Snyk Legal function and to support the US West Coast sales teams with commercially-driven legal advice, strong drafting skills and a tenacious, “can-do” work ethic.</span></p>
-<p><strong>As Legal Counsel at Snyk:</strong></p>
+<p><strong>As a member of our team at Snyk:</strong></p>
 <p><span style="font-weight: 400;">You will be based in the USA, ideally on Pacific time and you will report to the Senior Legal Counsel in Boston.
 You will collaborate closely with your legal team members in London, Boston and Singapore and help to scale legal support for the expanding go-to-market function in the US West Coast.
 You will have excellent contract drafting and business negotiation skills gained in a SaaS provider’s in-house legal department.
 You’ll use that knowledge to negotiate and close B2B deals with enterprise customers.
 We use Slack and Zoom to collaborate internally and you will be used to dealing with the demands of a fast-paced, high growth environment.&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>